QMSTR/web/content/blog/qmstr-newsletter-3.md

 used in the prototype will be replaced by a graph database.
 This will not only provide query capabilities that will be useful for analysis and reports.
-It also lays the foundation for "the aggregator", the product level tool that will collect the knowledge gathered about thew individual package builds, and will then create aggregate reports about the distributed product, like an app store program or a firmware image.
+It also lays the foundation for "the aggregator", the unit-of-distribution level tool that will collect the knowledge gathered about the individual package builds, and will then create aggregate reports about the distributed product, like an app store program or a firmware image.
 We decided the Quartermaster master process will _always_ run in a Linux container, even if the host system is macOS or Window.
 Container runtimes exist on all relevant platforms.
 This way, we will be able to deliver one "authoritative" container image that will run the master, and issues like how to configure analysis tools or how to run the graph database will be implementation details users will not have to care about. [gRPC](https://grpc.io) will be used to implement the communication between the Quartermaster toolchain components, because it is fast, and there are interface compilers for all relevant languages.
 This will make integrations easier to implement, and reduce the dependency on a specific implementation language in the tool chain.
 Did anybody say microservice?

 ## Next steps: version 0.1! tests! demos! sweat and tears!